 The temporary refuge is required to prove a defined performance standard in the event of any major mishap on an offshore platform.
 This includes the integrity of the TR façade from preventing ingress of toxic gaseous elements such as CO2, CO, H2S, NOx, SO2, and so on.

 One of the most dangerous and challenging gas is hydrogen sulphide (H2S).
 Since the gas is heavier than air, it tends to accumulate at low-lying area.
 Even at low concentrations, H2S can affect the eyes as well as the respiratory tract.
 The gas is extremely poisonous and, at concentrations over 1000 ppm, people die immediately.
 And hence, in the event of H2S contamination, fresh air is drawn from higher levels and it is passes through the filters and then it is pressed into TR compartment.

 Buildingdoctor team provides training as well as service of TR integrity testing in the Middle East and Africa region.

 Buildingdoctor facade consultancy team provides expertise for performing mock-up tests.
-The team is well equipped with necessary equipment, tools and software to perform the test in accordance with relevant standard.
+The team is well-equipped with the necessary equipment, tools, and software to perform the test in accordance with the relevant standard.